TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 2/Ecclesiastes 2.18.md

 ---

-And I hated all my labor wherein I labored under the sun, seeing that I must leave it unto the man that shall be after me.
+I hated all my labor in which I labored under the sun, because I must leave it to the man who comes after me.